p2r3/hsh-speedrunmod/README.md

 # HSH Speedrun Mod
-A modded version of the Flash game "Home Sheep Home" for speedrunners, which allows timing individual-level or full-game runs without an external timer.
+A modded version of the Flash game "Home Sheep Home" for speedrunners, which allows timing individual-level or full-game runs without an external timer, as well as recording runs in the form of replayable demos.

 ### Is it accurate?
 Depends on what you mean by accurate.
 The time is measured using in-game frames and then converted to seconds.
 So while it's always going to be consistent and timing will be frame-perfect, the in-game timer might not always show the same end time compared an external timer.
 This is because external timers don't account for load times or frame drops.
 And since Flash is not really the most stable platform for games, you're guaranteed to have some variances here and there.